computproteomics/ProteoMaker/README.md

 - [X] Retention time range (max-min)
 - [X] Dynamic range (max-min on log2-scale)
 - [X] Number of accepted PSMs (count scan numbers)
-- [ ] TODO: Sum of squares residuals towards actual fold-changes (assigns mean fold-change for peptides with multiple assigned fold-changes )
+- [X] Sum of squares residuals towards actual fold-changes (assigns mean fold-change for peptides with multiple assigned fold-changes)(only calculated for the 2st 2 conditions)
-- [ ] TODO: (only in silico) mean of std. dev. within replicates of peptides with actual fold-changes (on log-scale)
+- [X] Mean of std. dev. within replicates of peptides with actual fold-changes (on log-scale)
-- [X] Distribution of quantitative values, how assymmetric (skewness)
+- [X] Distribution of quantitative values, how assymmetric (skewness),
+- [X] Distribution of quantitative values, how normal (kurtosis)
+- [X] Distribution of quantitative values, how broad (std. dev.)

 #### Protein level